pixettonebboy/RescueFlash/README.md

 *🔄 An alternative to the python script could be VS Code + Live Server*

 ### 🧠 Features:
 💡 Modern interface with dark mode and neon effects
 🎮 Flash game centered and responsive
 🎨 Fully customizable external CSS
-🧱 Sidebar navigation included
+🧱 Sidebar navigation (not already fully working)
-⚙️ Works on Chrome, Edge, Firefox and more
+⚙️ I tried this on Chrome and Edge, it should work on all the browsers because it doesn't need flash.

 ![Game preview](img/Screenshot.png)